Job Title: Youth Clinician - Mental Health & Addictions

 Come work as a Youth Clinician with Vancouver Coastal Health (VCH)!

-Vancouver Coastal Health is looking for a Youth Clinician to join the Adult Mental Health team with Squamish Mental Health.
+Vancouver Coastal Health is looking for a Youth Clinician to join the Child & Youth Mental Health & Addiction Services team at Foundry North Shore in North Vancouver, BC.
 Apply today to join our team!

 As a Youth Clinician with Vancouver Coastal Health you will:

 Provide services to children, youth and families including comprehensive psychosocial assessments and individual, group and family counselling.